atlasphp/Atlas.Symfony/README.md

 ### Generating Mappers

-First, use the command-line tooling to create the skeleton files for all your database tables:
+Use the command-line tooling to create the skeleton files for all your database
+tables:

 ```
 mkdir src/DataSource
 php bin/console atlas:skeleton
 ```

-The `atlas.yaml` file specifies `App\DataSource\` as the namespace, and `src/DataSource/` as the directory.
+The `config/packages/atlas.yaml` file specifies `App\DataSource\` as the namespace, and `src/DataSource/` as the directory.
 To change them, modify the `atlas.cli.config.input` values for `directory` and `namespace` as you see fit.

 The database table names will be converted to singular for their relevant type names in PHP.
-If you want a different type names for certain tables, modify the `atlas.cli.transform` values in the `atlas.yaml` file.
+If you want a different type names for certain tables, modify the `atlas.cli.transform` values in the `atlas.yaml` file to map a from table name to a type name.

-When you make changes to the database, re-run the skeleton generator, and the relevant files will be regenerated.
+As you make changes to the database, re-run the skeleton generator, and the relevant table files will be regenerated.

 For more information, see <http://atlasphp.io/cassini/skeleton/>.